 Old habits die hard, which is why I'm one of those people who checks work email every morning after I stop snoozing my alarm.
-Worse still is when I feel tempted to check in when I'm supposed to be on vacation, especially given just one hour of work-related activity can decrease the memorability of a trip by 43%.
+Worse still is when I feel tempted to check in when I'm supposed to be on vacation.

-To help you (and me) finally unplug and, you know, actually enjoy vacation without work interference, I asked productivity experts to provide this five-step guide to a guilt-free getaway.
+To help you (and me) finally unplug and, you know, actually enjoy vacation without work interference, I asked productivity experts for their best tips to live out a guilt-free getaway.

-1. Prepare an out-of-office plan a week ahead.
+1. Prepare an out-of-office plan a week in advance.

 We'll bet you'd rather be daydreaming about your future cabana time, but before you get there, square away your work to-dos first.